CharudattaGhute/Ticket_raiser_managment/README.md

-# User and Ticket Management API
+# User and Ticket Management APi

 This project is a REST API for managing users and tickets.
 It is built using Node.js, Express, and MongoDB.
 The API allows you to create, read, update, and delete users and tickets.
 ## Prerequisites